 - 1 egg

-Turkey meat doesn't have as much flavour as beef and pork, which is used in traditional Italian meatballs.
+Turkey meat doesn't have as much flavor as beef and pork, which is used in traditional Italian meatballs.
 I've seasoned my Turkey Meatballs generously to ensure they are super tasty.

-- Parmesan - adds an additional salty flavour to the meatballs
+- Parmesan - adds an additional salty flavor to the meatballs

 - Chilli - for a little additional heat, feel free to add more if you like your meatballs spicy